arnavgoel215/stack_interpreter/README.md

 # stack_interpreter
-Simple interpreter written in Python that interprets very basic commands
+Program that takes in a file with very basic commands for a stack and runs them through an interpreter written in Python